How to Write the Carnegie Mellon University Essays 2020-2021

 Do mention, either briefly or implicitly, how CMU would allow you to continue pursuing and developing your passion.

-Let’s move on to the second method of answering this prompt.
-I call it the brag sheet method.
+Let’s move on to the second method of answering this prompt, we’ll refer to it as the chronological method.

 You may not be able to fully answer the prompt with just one moment or story.
 That’s okay!
 An alternative is to briefly list key moments, progressions, or accomplishments leading up to your decision.
 Here’s an example: